zhaihaotian/zhaihaotian.github.io/_pages/about.md

 - *2025.06*: &nbsp; 🎉 One paper accepted at ICCV 2025 on test-time adaptation.
 - *2025.05*: &nbsp; 📝 Submitted one paper about video understanding to NeurIPS 2025.
 - *2025.03*: &nbsp; 🎉 One paper accepted at ICME 2025 on test-time adaptation.
+- *2025.03*: &nbsp; 📝 Submitted one paper on test-time adaptation to ICCV 2025.
 - *2025.03*: &nbsp; 🎉 One paper accepted at ICLR 2025 FM-Wild Workshop on test-time adaptation.
 - *2024.12*: &nbsp; 📝 Submitted two papers to ICME 2025, one on test-time adaptation, the other on video understanding of action.